justshell/mongo-proxy-to-primary/README.md

 # Mongo Proxy To Primary

 Server that proxies all requests to primary member in the MongoDB replica set.
-Developed for using inside kubernetes cluster.

 ## Building and running